 - 80% say it lightens the creative load

-69. Per the same report, 78% of creators believe AI will help grow their income, and 66% of marketers are open to paying more for polished, AI-powered creator content.
+69. 78% of creators believe AI will help grow their income, and 66% of marketers are open to paying more for polished, AI-powered creator content.

 A Global Look at the Creator Economy